 - Join both your feet together and bend your knees as far down as you can go.

-- Hold the feet together with your hands if
+- Hold the feet together with your hands if need be.

 - Straighten your back and breathe.